 The Reversibility Principle in Sports Training

-The Reversibility Principle dictates that athletes lose the effects of training when they stop working out.
-Conversely, it also means that detraining effects can be reversed when they resume training.
+The Reversibility Principle dictates that athletes lose the beneficial effects of training when they stop working out.
+Conversely, it also means that detraining effects can be reversed when athletes resume training.
 In short, If you don't use it, you lose it.
 (1)

 While rest periods are necessary for

 extended rest intervals reduce physical fitness.
 The physiological effects of fitness training diminish over time, causing the body to revert back to its pretraining condition.